Comparison between clay brick and AAC block in Bangladesh

 60% lighter than traditional bricks

-Energy-efficient from production to use
+Energy-efficient from production to use.

-What are Clay bricks?
+What are clay bricks?

-Hazards of clay brick production:
+Hazards of clay brick:

 Topsoil loss – Clay mining heavily destroys fertile agricultural land.

-Air pollution – Emit CO₂, CO, SO₂, NO₂, NO₃, and dust particles during production.
+Air pollution – Emit CO₂, CO, SO₂, NO₂, NO,₃, and dust particles during production.

 Impact on climate – A major source of greenhouse gases and black carbon.